NCH-Motion-Laboratory/configdot/README.md

     # comment

+or alternatively

+    ; comment

-They are associated with an item, section, or a subsection, and must be written immediately before the corresponding definition.
+Comments are associated with an item, section, or a subsection, and appear before the corresponding definition.
 A comment may consist of multiple lines.
 Inline comments are not allowed:

     # following line is NOT allowed
     x = 1  # this is the variable x